dsrtmc/engine/README.md

    # current directory: engine/build/Game/
    ./game
    ```
-   **NOTE: You must be inside the `engine/build/<project name>/` folder before running the executable, becuase as of right now all filepaths are relative.**
+   **NOTE: You must be inside the `engine/build/<project name>/` folder before running the executable, because as of right now all filepaths are relative.**